A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Colorado Medicaid history

 Medicaid expansion in Colorado went into effect Jan.
-1, 2014, and Colorado Medicaid enrollment has grown by 118% in the ensuing years.
-The growth includes both those who were newly eligible under Medicaid expansion as well those who qualified under existing eligibility criteria but had not previously enrolled.
+1, 2014, and Colorado Medicaid enrollment is 50% higher in 2024 than it had been in 2013.8 The growth includes both those who were newly eligible under Medicaid expansion as well those who qualified under existing eligibility criteria but had not previously enrolled.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.